-Telephone calls
+Telephone Calls

-Family and friends may call your patient room directly by dialing 904.627 + the room number.
-Only emergency calls are accepted from 10 pm to 7 am.
-For your safety, please give personal information over the phone only to family and friends.
+Family and friends may call 904.321.3500 and ask for your room.
+For your safety, give personal information over the phone only to family and friends.

-Visiting hours
+Visiting Hours

 Most areas of the hospital have open visiting hours and we encourage friends and family to visit our patients often.
 Generally, we request that there be only two visitors in a room at any one time.
 Patients can welcome visitors of their choice including, but not limited to, a spouse, a domestic partner, (including a samesex domestic partner), another family member or a friend.
 Family areas are provided throughout the hospital.
 If the patient is in intensive care, please consult with the care team for the best time to visit.